Polirecyliente/SGConocimiento/Math/Usable_facts.md

 (Ángulos verticales)
 **Vertical angles**: in the intersection of two lines, vertical angles are pairs of angles that are on opposite sides of the intersection.

+(Ángulo comprendido entre dos lados)
+**Included angle between two sides**: the angle between two given sides, is the included angle, so the sides must share a vertex, which is the vertex of the angle.

+(Lado comprendido entre dos ángulos)
+**Included side between two angles**: a side that is common to two differnt angles.
+The angles surround the side by placing themselves at each endpoint of the side.

 (Bisectriz de un segmento)
 **Segment bisector**: a line, ray, or segment, that passes through the midpoint of a given segment in any angle.